rpgrimm/vern/README.md

 ```
 Full output: https://github.com/rpgrimm/vern/blob/main/demos/output_samples/bitcoin-hash-comments.md

-### PDFs of recipes
+### Recipe generator

-1. Start new session with role for latex recipe generation
+1. Use system recipe generator
 ```
 $ ./client.py --new-s latex-recipe-generator "You are a LaTeX generator that formats recipes into well-structured LaTeX documents.
 Given a recipe title, a list of ingredients, and step-by-step instructions, output only valid LaTeX code with no explanations or comments.
 Ensure the document uses "\\documentclass{article}", properly formatted sections, a clear ingredient list, and a numbered steps section for instructions."
 ```

 2. Ask it for a marinade with specific ingredients
 ```
-$ ./client.py --use-s latex-recipe-generator "I want a marinade for 2 pounds of skirt steak and I have worstechire sauce, soy sauce, lime juice, and garlic.
+$ vern --use-sys recipe-generator "I want a marinade for 2 pounds of skirt steak and I have worstechire sauce, soy sauce, lime juice, and garlic.
 Make a recipe that shows all the preportions" | tee skirt-steak-marinade.latex

  \documentclass{article}
  \usepackage{geometry}